madsmtm/objc2/crates/objc2/src/topics/run_loop.md

 fn main() {
     // Initialize the class so that the storyboard can see it.
     //
-    // The name specified in `declare_class!`, i.e. "AppDelegate", must
+    // The name specified in `define_class!`, i.e. "AppDelegate", must
     // match what's specified in the storyboard. let _cls = AppDelegate::class();
     unsafe {